Praqma/kubernetes-ebook/chapter04.md

 ### Create Kubernetes certificate CSR config file:

-Be careful in creating this file.
-Make sure you use all the possible hostnames of the nodes you are generating this certificate for.
+Be careful when creating this file.
+Make sure you use all the possible hostnames of the nodes relevant to this certificate.
 This includes their FQDNs.
-When you setup node names like "nodename.example.com" then you need to include that in the CSR config file below.
-Also add a few extra entries for worker nodes, as you might want to increase the number of worker nodes later in this setup.
-So even though I have only two worker nodes right now, I have added two extra in the certificate below, worker 3 and 4.
+When you setup node names like "nodename.example.com" you need to include that in the CSR config file below.
+You should also add a few extra entries as you might want to increase the number of worker nodes later in the setup.
+So, even though I currently have only two worker nodes I have added two extra in the certificate below, worker 3 and 4.
 The hostnames controller.example.com and kubernetes.example.com are supposed to point to the VIP (10.240.0.20) of the controller nodes.
-All of these has to go into the infrastructure DNS.
+All of this has to go into the infrastructure DNS.

 **Note:** Kelsey's guide set "CN" to be "kubernetes", whereas I set it to "*.example.com" .
 See: [https://cabforum.org/information-for-site-owners-and-administrators/](https://cabforum.org/information-for-site-owners-and-administrators/)